rtyler/brokenco.de/_posts/2022-06-09-alc-day-five.md

 past some slower cyclists.
 Everybody is entitled to their own pace and rightfully so, but I get particularly anxious in traffic like that since the risk of accidents goes up quite a bit.
-Generally speaking the safest place to be is often in front of other cyslists, regardless of speed.
+Generally speaking the safest place to be is often in front of other cyclists, regardless of speed.
 Another cyclist followed my initiative and ended up riding with me for a while, before I lost him in the pack again.